 Step 1: Find object

 Find a fairly sturdy cup-like thing you can cut with scissors.
 Paper or plastic works best.
-Coffee cups, empty yogurt containers, or takeout boxes all work but you can use anything similar.
+Coffee cups, empty yogurt containers, or takeout boxes all work well for iPhone tripods, but you can use anything similar.
 I used an ice cream container.
+Look through your recycling bin for ideas!

 Step 2: Cut object